Updated: Sep 1

 TIP #2: Decide which dialect of the language to use.

 Is there a dominant dialect in the LEP community?
-If so, you may want to localize for it.
+If so, you may want to localize your website for it.
 If you’re marketing to a primarily Mexican community, translate the content into Mexican Spanish.
 If the community is made up of people from across Latin America, use standard Latin American Spanish.

 TIP #3: Understand how people in the community view the product or service.